-Some things that may seem perfectly harmless could actually invalidate your home insurance policy.
-It’s better to know this stuff now, as you do not want to find out your policy is void if and when you need to make a claim!
+Some things that may seem perfectly harmless could actually invalidate your home insurance.
+Get the lowdown now to make sure that your policy won’t be voided if you need to make a claim.

-Whether it’s a bit of sprucing up or a full-scale remodelling, we all like being able to make changes to our homes.
+Whether it’s a quick lick of paint or a full-scale renovation, we all like to personalise our homes.

 However, allowing builders and decorators to come in and out of your home could affect the terms of your home insurance policy.
 If they can access your home when you’re not there, your insurer might consider this reckless if valuable possessions then go missing.